 Your body and mind is amazing!

-As soon as a person stops stressing the body poor sleep habits or stressfull thinking, and has a great pre selep pattern.
-The body and mind begins to recover its natural rythm of sleep.
+As soon as a person stops stressing the body with poor sleep habits or stressfull thinking.
+And develops a great pre sleep pattern.
+The body and mind begins to recover its natural rhythm of sleep.

 I went to see Sandie for insomnia that I have suffered during many years.

 At last sleep, thank you Sandie so much for all your help, will definitely recommend Sandie and LUX THERAPY CLINIC not for just my insomnia but for many other health issues.

 Vince.
 Costa Del Sol – Insomnia

 I’ve just had the best night’s sleep ever, I have suffered with insomnia for years I seriously can’t remember a time when I was able to just fall asleep, and to actually sleep all night is a total first..
 Thanks to Sandie from Lux Therapy.

 Some long term personal issues had built up over the last few years, to the point where I could not sleep.
 This caused me to take time off work and seek various help from doctors.
 Very little worked consistently.